-Integrated network environment support
+• Integrated network environment support

 Your server comes with an Ethernet controller on the system board.
-This Ethernet controller has an interface for connecting to 10-MBps or 100-MBps networks.
+This Ethernet controller has an interface for connecting to 10-Mbps or 100-Mbps networks.
 The server automatically selects between 10BASE-T and 100BASE-TX.
-The controller provides full-duplex (FDX) capability, which allows simultaneous transmission and reception of data on the Ethernet local area network (LAN).
+The controller provides full-duplex (FDX) capability, which enables simultaneous transmission and reception of data on the Ethernet local area network (LAN).

-Redundant network-interface card
+Redundant network interface card